Don’t Buy Ecosystem Integration and Other Jedi Mind Tricks

 “I have found the problem to the solution.” ― Amit Abraham

 Jump ahead to last week.
 I had a few friends tell me, “Don’t bother with your Instagram today.”
 Supposedly, the Kardashian clan’s latest drama involving one of their friends (besties) and cascading accusations of infidelity should be expected to dominate my feed, typically trite and tedious.
-I took momentary pause to consider the warning.
+I took a momentary pause to consider the warning.
 I mean, how would that daytime-soap, reality-television, tabloid-magazine, TMZ-style narrative end up on my Instagram feed?
 I don’t follow any of these famous-for-being-famous neo-celebrity big cheeses of shallow-dom.
 No. My follows include a few family members and Samuel L. Jackson.
 And I only follow Mr. Jackson because he once signed an autograph to me, “Pleasure to meet you m------f----r.”

 It just didn’t make sense.
 So, I looked.